ericcornelissen/svgo-action/CONTRIBUTING.md

 > on it.
 If we don't hear from you for an extended period of time we may decide
 > to allow others to work on the feature you've been assigned to.

-### Corrections
+## Corrections

-Corrections, be it fixing typos or refactoring code, are valuable contributions and a good place to start contributing.
-If you want to improve the documentation feel free to open a Pull Request with the changes you want to make directly, or [open an issue] first if you prefer.
+Corrections, be it fixing typos or refactoring code, are valuable contributions and a good place to start.
+If you want to improve the documentation in this way feel free to open a Pull Request with the changes you want to make directly, or [open an issue] first if you prefer.